All Episodes

 And it's been that one after another ever since then.

-So we're gonna do it.
+So we're going to do it.

-But um this is a real challenge.
+But this is a real challenge.

 We have to build our own infrastructure, our own everything in order to do it.

-Um you have a Forbes op-ed warning companies about hiring people that worked in the Trump White House.
+You have a Forbes op-ed warning companies about hiring people that worked in the Trump White House, fabulous from the Trump White House, warning these companies not to hire them.

-Uh Republican members of Congress who incited insurrection should be prosecuted.
+Republican members of Congress who incited insurrection should be prosecuted.

-Any names he wants to give, um, and and it goes on from there.
+Any names he wants to give?

-Now, you may not agree, you may not like what they said.
+You may not like what they said.

 You might not like the timing.

-They're calling for an election audit, which by the way, Democrats have done as we've chronicled on this program before.
+They're calling for an election audit, which, by the way, Democrats have done, as we've chronicled on this program before.

-You know, one thing Mike Pompeo said, you know, he's he's saying it's time to put wokeness to sleep.
+You know, one thing Mike Pompeo said, you know, he's saying it's time to put wokeness to sleep.

-Uh you know, Trump banned by Twitter.
+You know, Trump banned by Twitter.

-They now say they're removing content on Facebook uh for people that oppose the election in any way, pretty much.
+They now say they're removing content on Facebook for people that oppose the election in any way, pretty much.

-Um, an interesting piece, Brian uh Cranston.
+There's an interesting piece, Brian Cranston.

-Cancel culture kills forgiveness.
+I like this line, cancel culture kills forgiveness.

-I think you should give people a second chance, right wrongs, correct injustices.
+By the way, how many times have I said, you know what, I think you should give people a second chance, right wrongs, correct injustices?

 I said it all the time for people that say stuff.

-They they actually followed up and continued your publishing, uh, governor.
+I'm sure that I'm actually shocked that they actually followed up and continued your publishing, Governor.

 Yeah, I'm not sure.